Get Started Free

 • Requires a stable internet connection for live voice translation

-• Voice cloning is limited to higher-tier paid plans
+• Voice cloning is limited to higher-tier plans

 Best for: Language learners and professionals who want to see how German phrases are used in real-world contexts.

 Also powered by DeepL, Linguee is a dictionary app that shows you how words and phrases are actually used in authentic German texts.
 It pulls data from millions of bilingual documents including official EU publications, technical manuals, and professionally translated content.
-This makes it invaluable for understanding subtle differences in meaning and finding the right German expression for specific contexts.
+I find it invaluable for understanding subtle differences in meaning and finding the right German expression for specific contexts.

 Pros